 Tech stack refers to the technology software and systems used in an organization.
-In this case, restaurants, eateries, and F&B and entertainment concepts.
+In this case, restaurants, eateries, dining or F&B and entertainment concepts.

 Every organization, be it a startup, large enterprise, government establishment, or something, has its own tech stack.